Wittano/nix-dotfiles/README.md

 # Wittano NixOS configuration

-Personal repositorium configuration, packages and Nix related staff.
+Personal repository configuration, packages and Nix related staff.
 Repository is fully support [flake](https://nixos.wiki/wiki/Flakes) and you can use packages or template in your configs:

 - Packages
 ```nix